Scientific Name

 Mint is one of the few culinary herbs that grow well in shady areas, although it can handle full sun if kept watered.

-Mint prefers a rich, moist soil with a slightly acidic pH between 6.5 and 7.0.
-If the soil is somewhat lean, top-dress yearly with organic matter and apply an organic fertilizer mid-season, after shearing.
+Mint prefers rich, moist soil with a slightly acidic pH between 6.5 and 7.0.
+If the soil is somewhat lean, top-dress yearly with organic matter and apply an organic fertilizer mid-season after shearing.

 Origin